imqueue/imqueue.com/_includes/api/rpc.md

 ### Importance of Using DocBlocks

-JS/Typescript does not have very powerful tooling for reflections, so there is no easy way to get all required information about arguments and return values data types on a Typescript level.
-By the way description model of the services can easily utilize information from the doc-blocks associated with the class method, and @imqueue does that very well.
+JavaScript/Typescript does not have very powerful tooling for reflections, so there is no easy way to get all required information about arguments and return values data types.
+By the way description model of the services can easily utilize information from the doc-blocks associated with class methods, and @imqueue does that very well.

 This is a very good practice form any point of view, as far as well written doc-blocks make code more documented, readable and clear, provides an ability to